List of numbered comets

 This is a list of periodic comets that were numbered by the Minor Planet Center after having been observed on at least two occasions.
 Their orbital periods vary from 3.2 to 366 years.
-As of November 2025, there are 513 numbered comets (1P–513P).
-There are 440 Jupiter-family comets (JFCs), 50 Encke-type comets (ETCs), 15 Halley-type comets (HTCs), five Chiron-type comets (CTCs), and one long-period comet (153P).
+As of August 2026, there are 516 numbered comets (1P–516P).
+There are 442 Jupiter-family comets (JFCs), 45 Encke-type comets (ETCs), 15 Halley-type comets (HTCs), five Chiron-type comets (CTCs), and one long-period comet (153P).
 79 bodies are also near-Earth comets (NECs).
-In addition, eight numbered comets are principally classified as minor planets – five main-belt comets, two centaurs (CEN), and one Apollo asteroid – and display characteristics of both an asteroid and a comet.
+In addition, nine numbered comets are principally classified as minor planets – six main-belt comets, two centaurs (CEN), (Note: This figure includes 95P/Chiron, which is also the archtype of the Chiron-type comets (CTCs)) and one Apollo asteroid – and display characteristics of both an asteroid and a comet.

 Occasionally, comets will break up into multiple chunks, as volatiles coming off the comet and rotational forces may cause it to break into two or more pieces.
 An extreme example of this is 73P/Schwassmann–Wachmann, which broke into over 50 pieces during its 1995 perihelion.

+Comets visited by spacecraft are highlighted in lime, while those proposed to be visited are highlighted in yellow.